 “What makes me most disappointed is that I had built great relationships with players of the team," said Blodgett, who said he would be open to coaching at Penn again later in his career.
 "More than anything, I would’ve loved to see them succeed moving forward.”

-“If [Penn players] say to you that they liked the guy, and they recommended to the athletic department that they hire him, that’s just something that Grace can’t ignore," added an early 2000s Ivy League golfer who wanted his name and school to remain anonymous.
+“If [Penn players] say to you that they liked the guy, and they recommended to the athletic department that they hire him, that’s just something that Grace can’t ignore," said an early 2000s Ivy League golfer who wanted his name and school to remain anonymous.
 "Or if she can, that deserves to be published."

 A glance at the past

-As previously stated, this is not the first time Jason and Grace have shared an employer.
+This is not the first time Jason and Grace have shared an employer.

 Penn is the fourth university where the couple has worked together over the past twenty years, joining Saint Francis (PA), Dartmouth and Loyola (IL).
 And though most of their time working together has produced little drama, one stop before Penn did see conflict.